jillesvangurp/www.jillesvangurp.com/pages/index.md

 I charge a day rate for my services.
 I'm not available to join your team full time.

+## Opensource

+I maintain several projects on Github that relate to my activities as a search consultant and that we use at FORMATION as part of our product platform:

+- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) Rankquest Studio is a web based tool that you can use to benchmark search query metrics for your search APIs.
+You can try the [latest version here](https://rankquest.jillesvangurp.com).
+- [rankquest-core](https://github.com/jillesvangurp/rankquest-core) Rankquest is a kotlin multiplatform rank evalution library that you can use to benchmark any API that returns search results.
+It powers Rankquest Studio.
+- [kt-search](https://github.com/jillesvangurp/kt-search) Multi platform kotlin client for Elasticsearch & Opensearch with easily extendable Kotlin DSLs for queries, mappings, bulk, and more.
+- [kt-search-logback-appender](https://github.com/jillesvangurp/kt-search-logback-appender) Log appender for Logback that bulk indexes to Elasticsearch/Opensearch using kt-search as the client.
+Intended for use with jvm based application servers like Spring Boot
+- [querylight](https://github.com/jillesvangurp/querylight) Querylight is an in memory, kotlin multi platform text indexing library that implements tf/idf and a minimal query language.
+Great for client side search in web apps, android or other Kotlin apps.
+- [geogeometry](https://github.com/jillesvangurp/geogeometry) GeoGeometry is a set of algorithms and functions for manipulating geo hashes and geometric shapes with geo coordinates.

 ## Contact

 - **Email**: jilles AT jillesvangurp.com